radareorg/blog/content/posts/crackme_with_tl.md

 0x29C / 4 = 167 --> jstring NewStringUTF(JNIEnv *env, const char *bytes);
 ```

-As u can see it's a bit painful process, this is where our struct offset propagation comes into the picture!
+As you can see it's a bit painful process, this is where our struct offset propagation comes into picture!

 ```
 [0x00000f60]> to ./jni.h (load the header file)